Manufacturing Australian batteries with the security and confidence of a trusted supply chain

 100% Australian pouch cell batteries today

-EDEA Energy, in partnership with Deakin University's Battery Research and Innovation Hub, has the capability to prototype and manufacture bespoke and advanced sovereign battery types at scale.
+prototype and manufacture bespoke and advanced sovereign battery types at scale.
 This eliminates the need to rely on foreign supply chains giving you confidence in supply.

 In the dry room for pilot battery production, we can maintain the moisture level of the room (i.e. the dew point) below –40 °C. This enables electrode coating of moisture-sensitive materials and ensures the high quality of our coated electrodes.

-We have a range of mixers to make slurries with a volume of up to 2 L per batch.
+Deakin has a range of mixers to make slurries with a volume of up to 2 L per batch.

 A roll-to-roll coater with three ovens allows us to perform both continuous and intermittent coating of slurries to manufacture the electrodes with the desired coating width, length and patterns.